IF YOU’RE CONTEMPLATING A TWEAKMENT,

 But they’re not.

 There is no central government register of qualified practitioners who can carry out tweakments.
+Just have a look at some of the issues facing consumers today in the various tweakment areas:

-The makers of Botox, and the makers of other wrinkle-relaxing toxins such as BoCouture, Dysport, and Azzalure, are scrupulous about only supplying their products to medical professionals.
+The makers of Botox, and the makers of other wrinkle-relaxing toxins such as BoCouture, and Dysport/Azzalure, are scrupulous about only supplying their products to medical professionals.
 Does that mean that the system is watertight?
 Unfortunately not.
 Unscrupulous practitioners find ways around the system.

 Also, not all fillers have been thoroughly tested for safety and effectiveness.
 In the USA, facial fillers are classed as ‘cosmetic devices’ and are regulated by the Food and Drug Administration (FDA).
 Only the specific fillers that get through the lengthy FDA approval procedure can be used, and then only by medical doctors.